 It seems that even though the stopwatch was assigned a fixed height (too much), it was not done for the world clock.
 As the font dynamically resizes (for some reason), every other element in the page moves.
 This is painfully easy to spot.

-Things I think Look Like Buns™
+Things I think look awful

 The quick settings